7/30/2024

 Brad Barber

 Thank you, Tim, and good morning.
-Rental rates performed basically as expected.
-Our anticipation has been that there was an opportunity for them to continue to very incrementally improve, potentially be flat or slightly down, and I mean .1% behind .02% in Q1 and 0.01 this quarter.
-So we accept rates where they are.
+Rental rates performed, you know, basically as expected.
+Our anticipation has been that there was an opportunity for them to continue to very incrementally improve, potentially be flat or slightly down, and, you know, I mean, 0.1% behind 0.02%, excuse me, in Q1 and 0.01%.
+This quarter, we accept rates where they are.
 Our utilization was slightly disappointing.
-I mean we hoped that we would see a little bit more improvement in physical utilization within the quarter than we did.
+We hoped that we would see a little bit more improvement in physical utilization within the quarter than we did.
 With that as a backdrop, not surprised by rates in the least.
-On a go-forward basis, as we are continuing to expand our presence on mega projects on a weekly basis, I expect rates to come under more pressure.
-Now, I want to be clear, I don't expect any grand rate decreases on a go-forward basis, but I think the likelihood for rates to decrease on a sequential basis going forward absolutely exists, not because we're discounting at all in our local markets for the small and medium-sized work that we continue to participate on, just simply due to the weighting that we're starting to build up with mega projects.
-As you know, mega projects consume vast amounts of equipment for very elongated periods of time.
-In our view, when we do the calculations, that the yield result is still very positive for H&E. But however, that could and is likely to lead to some slight degradation in rates on a sequential basis moving forward.
+On a go-forward basis, as we're continuing to expand our presence on megaprojects on a weekly basis, I expect rates to come under more pressure.
+Now, I want to be clear, I don't expect any grand rate decreases on a go-forward basis, but I think the likelihood for rates to decrease on a sequential basis going forward absolutely exists, not because we're discounting at all in our local markets for the small and medium-sized work that we continue to participate on, just simply due to the weighting that we're starting to build up with megaprojects.
+As you know, megaprojects consume vast amounts of equipment for very elongated periods of time.
+In our view, when we do the calculations, that the yield result is still very positive for H&E. However, that could and is likely to lead to some slight degradation in rates on a sequential basis moving forward.

 speaker

 Got it.
-Okay, that's helpful.
-And then, Brad, just on the – how should we think about, as you look at the fleet growth of, call it 11% relative to equipment revenue growth of closer to seven, how should we think about the dynamic of just cycling through higher cost equipment without a corresponding uplift in rental revenue in terms of the inflationary component?
+Okay.
+That's helpful.
+Brad, just on the How should we think about, as you look at the fleet growth of, call it 11%, relative to equipment revenue growth of closer to seven, how should we think about the dynamic of just cycling through higher cost equipment without a corresponding uplift in rental revenue in terms of the inflationary component?
 Is there a way to size that in terms of what that impact is?
-And I would expect we'll continue to be ahead when just given the amount of equipment inflation for the past couple years.
+And I would expect we'll continue to be ahead when just given the amount of equipment inflation for the past couple of years.

 speaker